PavelSozonov/macos-socks-proxy-tunnel-autostart/extra/transform-socks-proxy-to-http/README.md

 # Transform SOCKS proxy to HTTP proxy

-Tested on macOS Sonoma 14.5 (Apple Silicon)

 Useful, e.g., for Docker Desktop, whose free version does not support SOCKS proxy

+The setup has been tested on macOS Sonoma 14.5  (Apple Silicon).

 ### Prerequisite
 SOCKS proxy is accessible via socks://127.0.0.1:8090